Your mission, if you choose to accept, is to make traditional homemade chicken stock.

 I found myself in a chicken quandary before making this batch of broth – whole chickens were 79 cents a pound, but I knew that the chickens hadn’t eaten proper food or gotten proper exercise.
 Chickens that do cost 6-10 times more!
 Hmmmm…Looking at our food budget for the month, I went for it and said a prayer.

 Click here for the easy, one page recipe for Nourishing Traditions style chicken stock.
 You can use a normal stock pot, probably of a size you have in your cupboard, and just one chicken or one package of split breasts or parts for this recipe.
-Continue reading for the anecdotal, tip-filled version!
+Continue reading for the anecdotal, tip-filled version and don’t skip the last section filled with updates and even more helpful ideas!

 The Long Part of the Story